G3RV4S10/skills-communicate-using-markdown/index.md

-# The WORLD is YOURS :earth_africa:
+# The WORLD is YOURS

 ![Image of Yaktocat](https://octodex.github.com/images/steroidtocat.png)

 ``` python